There are many reasons to spend your time active and discover new hiking trails, especially if you’re going to visit Catalonia, Spain.

 Figaró-Montmany is a municipality in Catalonia situated nearly 50 km outside Barcelona.
-The main advantage of this place is its localisation between some of the most interesting natural areas in Catalonia.
-For instance, on the north-eastern side of Figaró begins the Montseny Natural Park.
+The main advantage of this place is its localization between some of the most interesting natural areas in Catalonia.
+On the north-eastern side of Figaró begins the Montseny Natural Park.
 It covers the area of nearly 30,000 acres of mountains.
 There are small villages, historical monuments as well as many walking routes.
-On the south-west side of Figaró, you can visit natural reserves as Gallifa or Sant Llorenç del Munt i l’Obac.
+On the southwest side of Figaró, you can visit natural reserves as Gallifa or Sant Llorenç del Munt i l’Obac.

 Best hiking trails near Figaró

 Location between the mountain trails makes Figaró a good base to start your hike trip.
-Which of directions mentioned before are worth to choose?
-It depends on your preferences, a physical condition or time which you want to spend on hiking.
+Which of directions mentioned before is worth to choose?
+It depends on your preferences, a physical condition or the length of the journey.

 # T I P

-Wikiloc.com is a website when you can quickly search for the best hiking trials in a selected area.
-Users share their experiences when it comes to paths they passed, hours it took them to finish a route or a kind of transport they prefer.
-You can just look for inspiration or become a member of the community and share with others your photos, maps and opinions.
-There is also a mobile application which you can use during your mountain adventure to track your trail in a real time.
+Wikiloc.com is a website when you can quickly search for the best hiking paths in a selected area.
+Users share their experiences related to tracks they passed or hours it took them to finish a route.
+You can just look for inspiration or become a member of the community and share with others your photos, maps, and opinions.
+There is also a mobile application that could be used during your mountain adventure to track your trail in a real time.

 From Figaró to Cingles de Bertí

 We finished our route back at the train station in Figaró.
-The whole trip lasted about 4 hours, and the route can be described as medium difficult.
+The whole trip lasted about 4 hours, and the way can be described as medium difficult.

 How to get to Figaró from Barcelona

-If you are planning to start your journey to Figaró from Barcelona, you can choose the direct train R3, operated by Renfe.
-The one-way ticket costs about few euros.
+If you are planning to start your journey from Barcelona, you can choose the direct train R3, operated by Renfe.
+The one-way ticket costs a few euros.